STAT545-UBC-hw-2019-20/stat545-hw-Sihaoyu1220/hw01/hw01_gapminder.md

 </tr>
 </tbody>
 </table>
+As shown in Table 1, Singapore in Asia had the greatest increase in GDP per capital over 55 years, followed by Norway in Europe.
+Singapore had an increase of 44828.04 in GDP per capital, while Norway increased 39261.77.
+As we have already seen that Kuwait in Asia had a huge decrease in GDP per capital for about 61075.3631, followed by Haiti in Americas with 638.7298 decrease in GDP per capital over 55 years.

 ### 2.2 GDP per capita change for continents

 Except show all 142 countries' change in GDP per capita over time, we can also plot the GDP per capita change in terms of different continents.
 Figure 2 shows the trajectories of GDP per capita over time for each continent.
 At each time point, GDP per capita for each continent is calculated by the mean of all the countries in the continent at that time point.
 From Figure 2, we can see that Europe and Oceania had the fastest increase rate of GDP per capita, while Africa had the lowest increase rate of GDP per capita over years.